MolBIFFM/diana/README.md

     }
 ]
 ```
-A protein-protein interaction network as output by a workflow.
-The union of
+A list of protein-protein interaction networks as exported from workflows.
+The
-input protein-protein interaction networks with proteins and genes is used.
+union of input protein-protein interaction networks with input proteins and
+genes is used.

 ```json
 [